ymhaah/Reach-Ratio/README.md

 ## To Do

 -   add options to pop-up
--   add an option for every way % can be (what happen if less than 1%, ...)
+-   add an option for every way % can be (what happens if less than 1%, ...)
--   get Followers number when not in the profile page
+-   Get followers numbers when not on the profile page
 -   make it work on every page for every tweet

 ### From the developer